 ABOUT THE SHOW

-Opening Act: Arlene Malinowski
+Opening Act: Kisses by Arlene Malinowski

 In 1982, Tania is a Black girl from an all-white suburb who lives with Haitian immigrant parents.
 She plays with white Barbies, dodges microaggressions, and tries to blend in while longing to see herself reflected.
 She discovers her superpower when she is cast as the Caterpillar in Alice in Wonderland.
 On stage, she doesn’t have to blend in; she is confident, free of boundaries, and empowered to push beyond other people’s narrow vision of her.
 Through performing, Tania sets on a journey to claim her blackness and heal from the cultural isolation she experienced in childhood—a blend of cautionary tales, pop culture references, antiracism provocation, and humor.
 Black Girl From a White Suburb illustrates how Tania has cast herself as the leading role in a culture that wants Black women to be supporting characters.